 Federal NDP defence critic Randall Garrison, who worked in Afghanistan for Amnesty International before entering politics, also attacked the government’s timelines.

-It’s unconscionable that a decade later we are still here, he said in a statement.
+It’s unconscionable that a decade later we are still here,

 These collaborators, who played a vital role, have been abandoned for a decade without the support they desperately needed to find safety in Canada, and deserve better.
 Countless interpreters and vital staff, along with their families, have been living in danger while the Liberals dragged their feet.